esther-poniatowski/multitask-context-dependent-behavior/README.md

 Advantages :

 - Compatibility : Individual files use the most conventional format.
-- Readability : It makes clear which tools are used in the project.
+- Readability : It makes clear which tools are used in the workspace.
 - Modularity : They can be passed independently to different tools.

 Create `makefile` commands to pass configuration files to the respective tools.
 Those commands